perfood/couch-auth/README.md

 ##### `superlogin.logoutUser(user_id, session_id)`

 Logs out all of a user's sessions at once.
-If `user_id` is not specified SuperLogin will look it up from the `session_id`.
+If `user_id` is not specified CouchAuth will look it up from the `session_id`.

 ##### `superlogin.logoutSession(session_id)`